Fun Raising Funds for Those in Need

 aren’t sure yourself.
 Kind of changes your perspective, doesn’t it?

 This fall, the evening news never failed to stop me in my tracks.
 Instead of wrapping presents while watching yet another holiday movie, I’ve been riveted to scenes from the Gulf Coast.
 I watch every newscast, listen to every heartfelt story.
 I want to help, but I have a job and three kids.
 I don’t know how to help.
 The one thing I do know is that I can raise money.
 I work in the development department of a private high school, and my job is planning parties.
 Yes, the parties are fun, but the bottom line is always…the bottom line.
 In other words, I’m a fundraiser.
 Not cheese and sausage, not wrapping paper, but capital funds to keep our doors open for another school year.
 This holiday season, I am adding Ike to my gift list.
 Hurricane Ike, that is.
 As a nation we are quick to respond when disaster strikes; it’s the American Spirit.
+If you have been impacted by a hurricane that wrecked your home, consider consulting a company that offers hurricane home rebuilding service.
 Why not make your annual get together one that really reflects the spirit of the holidays?
-Consider a fundraising party for those in need.
+Consider a fundraising party for those in need or for an organization like the music foundations.
 It doesn’t have to be for hurricane relief; it can be something closer to your heart and your home.
 Here are some festive ideas and guidelines that will ensure a great turnout and an even greater feeling of gift-giving spirit.

 Choose your cause